 - Allan Cook CBE, Chairman, Atkins Global

 Aston University has long been recognised as an international leading centre of Engineering and Science excellence, especially in academic research and employer driven learning.
-Sponsoring a UTC was a natural progression for Aston and over the last 4 years they have worked closely with staff and students in supporting the future generations of engineers and scientists.
-The University supports all aspects of AUEA including hosting; our Year 10 induction, master classes, mentoring and work experience.
+Sponsoring a UTC was a natural progression for Aston and over the last 8 years they have worked closely with staff and students in supporting the future generations of engineers and scientists.
+The University supports all aspects of AUEA including hosting; student induction, master classes, mentoring and work experience.

 In 2015, 100% of students from AUEA who applied to Aston University were offered places on their chosen degree course.